kameshsampath/gloo-security-tutorial/docs/setup.md

 helm repo update
 ```

-Get the latest Gloo Edge version
+Get the latest Gloo Edge version,

 ```shell
 export GLOO_EE_VERSION=$(helm search repo glooe -ojson | jq -r '.[0].version')
 ```

-As we need to ensure Gloo uses our custom CA, we need to patch the Gloo' `extauth` deployment and inject our root CA.
+As we need to ensure that Gloo extauth uses our custom CA, we need to patch the Gloo' `extauth` deployment and inject our root CA.

-Run the command to create the patch,
+Run the command to create the patch with `$GLOO_EE_VERSION`,

 ```shell
 envsubst < $TUTORIAL_HOME/cluster/gloo/extauth-patch-template > $TUTORIAL_HOME/cluster/gloo/extauth-patch.yaml